jimmoffitt/rbSearchAPI/ReadMe.md

     + In build_request method:
         + Version 1.0: request = {:publisher => @publisher, :query => rule}
         + Version 2.0: request = {:query => rule}

++ Eliminated the ```publisher``` attribute.
+The original client was written to support all Gnip PowerTrack 'Premium' publishers.
+However, Search remains only available only for Twitter data.

 + Refactored/re-arranged supporting classes into a /lib folder.